 We’ve come a long way in corn farming since I started 45 years ago, both in how we grow the crop and what we use it for.
 By continuing to invest in new market opportunities and conservation research, I’m confident that Minnesota corn farmers can, in fact, become the most sustainable and environmentally responsible in the country.

-Jerry Demmer farms near Clarks Grove and is the former Chairman of the Minnesota Corn Research & Promotion Council.
+Written by Jerry Demmer, who farms near Clarks Grove and is the former Chairman of the Minnesota Corn Research & Promotion Council.